CASE FILE #BLPD-2020-09-28-001

 Charges Filed

-Hammond charged with murders of Gonzalez and Rice.
+Hammond is charged with the murders of Gonzalez and Rice.

 Apr 15, 2024